Meredith Artley

-Meredith Artley is a journalist and former editor in chief of CNN.com.
+Meredith Artley is a journalist and former editor-in-chief of CNN.com.

 Biography

 She has served as elected president of the Online News Association, and on their board of directors.
-Prior to joining CNN, she led digital editorial efforts for the Los Angeles Times, the International Herald Tribune and The New York Times.
+Before joining CNN, she led digital editorial efforts for the Los Angeles Times, the International Herald Tribune and The New York Times.
 She is a graduate of the University of Missouri.